-Under NASCO's Guidelines it is stated that conservation limits should be established to define adequate levels of abundance for all river stocks of salmon and where conservation limits have not been established, alternative measures should be used as reference points and should be shown to be effective and appropriate in defining adequate stock levels.
-Canada, Norway, the Russian Federation, the US and, within the EU, Ireland, Finland (Tana River), UK (England and Wales) and UK (Northern Ireland) have established conservation limits for individual rivers.
+Under NASCO's Guidelines for the Management of Salmon Fisheries, CNL(09)43, (hereinafter NASCO's Guidelines) it is stated that conservation limits (CLs) should be established to define adequate levels of abundance for all river stocks of salmon and where CLs have not been established, alternative measures should be used as reference points and should be shown to be effective and appropriate in defining adequate stock levels.
+Canada, Norway, the Russian Federation, the US and, within the EU, Ireland, Finland (Tana River) England and Wales and (Northern Ireland), have established CLs for individual rivers.
 Conservation limits for stock complexes had been developed for Faroe Islands and Greenland.
 Where conservation limits have not been established some alternatives approaches are being used by some jurisdictions.